The Powys Nature Partnership is collaborating on nature recovery in Powys.

 Listen to Rebecca and her journey to a more sustainable garden

 Rebecca Rea is an animal communicator, therapist for people and animals, teaches meditation and is a nature artist.
-Over the coming year she will be sharing some top tips from her experience of wilding through short video clips on this page.
+She shares some top tips from her experience of wilding.

 You can contact Rebecca at www.theanimalhealer.life